chris-casper/Meshtasticd-Configuration-Tool/README.md

 # Features

+All the stuff that needs to be done

 - [ ] Nebra hardware recognition
 - [ ] Hooper hats with yaml
 - [ ] Hooper hats CS line config automated testing